 We’ve talked a lot about the zoo, but Lake Tobias really does have a lake!
 During park hours, they offer catch-and-release fishing in the main lake that holds bass, trout, and bluegills.
 In addition to park admission, it’s $3 per person 13 years of age and older.
 Children 12 and younger can fish for free when accompanied by a paying fisherman who is 16 years and up.
 Guests provide their own bait and rod.
 A fishing license is not required.

 You can purchase food and drink at several concession stations in the park.
 In the center of the park, you’ll find hot and cold sandwiches and ice cream at the Grille & Grub and the Chill Zone, both nearby the gift shop.
-The Hub Refreshment Stand and Safari Station sell snacks like popcorn and candy in addition to carrots and pellets to feed the animals.
+The Hub Refreshment Stand sells snacks like popcorn and candy.

 Visitors can pack their own lunches and enjoy them at one of several pavilions and picnic tables nearby the parking lots and playground areas.